rust-lang/cargo/src/doc/man/cargo-vendor.md

 3. Vendor the current workspace as well as another to "vendor"

        cargo vendor -s ../path/to/Cargo.toml

+4. Vendor and redirect the necessary vendor configs to a config file.

+       cargo vendor > path/to/my/cargo/config.toml

 ## SEE ALSO
 {{man "cargo" 1}}